LonaBam/alx-system_engineering-deveops/0x02-shell_redirections/README.md

-2-hellofile - This script displays the contents the /etc/passwd file 3-twofiles - This script displays the contents of two files 4-lastlines - This script displays the last 10 lines of a file
+2-hellofile - This script displays the contents the /etc/passwd file 3-twofiles - This script displays the contents of two files 4-lastlines - This script displays the last 10 lines of a file 5-firstlines - This script displays the first 10 lines of a file